-Over the past year New Blue Chip Limited and its subsidiaries (“Blue Chip”) has continued a zero tolerance approach to slavery and human trafficking of any kind and focussed attention on ensuring effective due diligence across our ever growing base of suppliers.
-We have also introduced a clear concise Code of Conduct for suppliers, based on the same values applied to our own employees, to ensure there is no confusion as to the standards we expect from our supply chain.
+Over the past year New Blue Chip Limited and its subsidiaries (“Blue Chip”) has continued a zero tolerance approach to slavery and human trafficking of any kind and continued attention on effective due diligence across our ever growing base of suppliers.
+Irrespective of whether a supplier is UK based or not, we require a contractual commitment to allow us to audit their business and (where applicable) an explicit obligation to abide by local national legislation in regard to slavery and human trafficking, to ensure there is no confusion as to the standards we expect from our supply chain.

-Our supplier relationship function remains key to the above achievements and now reports directly into our Chief Compliance Officer as part of ensuring it has appropriate Board level sponsorship.
+Our supplier relationship function remains key to the above achievements and reports directly into the Board of Directors as part of ensuring it has appropriate Board level sponsorship.
 Blue Chip is also proud of its multi-cultural employee base, and we continue to provide opportunities in the UK for staff from our Sri Lankan office as well developing the skills of those new to employment with our apprenticeship programmes that include competitive salaries and Blue Chip funded education.

 About Blue Chip

 Blue Chip is a leading provider of data centre and IBM support services across all industry sectors.
 Founded in 1987 as a provider of IBM hardware maintenance services, Blue Chip has grown organically to become the largest independent provider of IBM support services outside of the manufacturer with around 226 employees, mostly based in the United Kingdom.

 Blue Chip also has a fully owned subsidiary based in Sri Lanka focussed on providing in house software development capabilities and basic operational support for selected customers to enable managed service delivery 24 hours a day 365 days a year.
 Blue Chip had an annual global turnover of £53.5 million for the company financial year ended 30th September 2020.

 Our Business Operations